Offense meets defense at Scotiabank Arena on Wednesday as the dynamic Boston Bruins (38-7-5) are on the road to take on ...

 How to watch the Boston Bruins?

-You can watch the Boston Bruins games on TV channels like Fox Sports East and the NHL Network such as NHL.TV.
+You can watch the Boston Bruins games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Boston Bruins make the playoffs this year?